likejazz/korean-sentence-splitter/README.md

 ```

 ## Python
 Python wrapper has implemented using Cython.
-You can execute build tasks by the command below.
+You can execute build tasks by the command below:
 ```bash
 $ python setup.py install --record files.txt
 or